KiranGershenfeld/YoutubeCommunities/README.md

  * SimgaJS
  * Many many Notepad files

-This project is in now way affiliated with YouTube and is simply a passion project by a curious student.
+This project is in no way affiliated with YouTube and is simply a passion project by a curious student.

 Check out my other social media mapping project of [Twitch](https://github.com/KiranGershenfeld/VisualizingTwitchCommunities)!